lhcopetti/AHaskellGame/README.md

   - Added the first sprite to the game.
 (It was about time, right)?
   - The last meaningful change was the added ability that gameobjects have to create child objects (The three messy "This is ..." were created that way).
 I still haven't created a behavior to actually trigger the creation of a child, though.

+### 28/01/2018 - Animations and named messages

+![alt text][diary-03]

+It is time for another recap!
+Yay!

+I will try to keep these more minimalistic, I got carried away in the last one and endeup writing a wall of text by enumerating everything I had done.

+- Primitive input system
+  This was just an experiment see how I would pack input handling in the current 'architecture'.
+The ball that 'dies' after pressing the 'q' key is using this feature.

+- Named messages for composite drawings
+  All drawings have the ability to receive messages `Drawing -> IO ()`, the difference is that for composite drawings the messages would be sent to all of the underlying drawings, sometimes this is desired behavior but more often than not, counter-intuitive.
+The pair 'title' and 'subtitle' uses these kind of messages to update their texts individually even though they are part of the same GameObject entity.

+- Animation
+  Handling for animated drawings and automatic spritesheet cutting.
+There is still a lot of ground to cover but still, it looks good.
+One of the last refactorings I did this week was moving this animation behavior to fit inside a DrawingComponent which was really nice (It wasn't born this way).

 ## Development

 ### Setting up dependencies